khval/amiga_680x0_open_window/README.md

 # Compiling.

-I compile with a cross compiler, so edit the makefile, change command line so used normal on if your on Amiga1200/500, make sure the compiler your using is not too old.
+I compile with a cross compiler, so edit the makefile, change command tool so it uses a normal one if your on a Amiga1200/500, make sure the compiler you are using is not too old.